Comparing (CITY) (OTCMKTS:CITY) and Vectrus (OTCMKTS:VEC)

 |3.00

-This table compares (CITY) and Vectrus’ revenue, earnings per share and valuation.
+This table compares (CITY) and Vectrus’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue